 Finding Quang Trieu isn’t difficult – you can’t miss the colorful grand entrance gate dominating the sidewalk on this portion of Tran Phu street.
 Once inside, you’ll want to look out for the famous dragon fountain made of broken bits of pottery, as well as several statues depicting scenes from Cantonese operas.

 In the rooms off to the side of the main assembly hall, you can view the ancestral tablets of some of the oldest generations of Chinese merchants in Hoi An.
 The large gardens behind the assembly hall are a quiet, tranquil place to have a wander as well.

 - Find Quang Trieu Cantonese Assembly Hall on a map: 176 Tran Phu, Phuong Minh An, Hoi An

 Phuc Kien Fujian Assembly Hall

-With its spacious courtyards and gardens and immaculate attention to detail in each room of the assembly hall, Phuc Kien is one sight in Ancient Town you won’t want to skip.
+With its spacious courtyards and gardens and immaculate attention to detail in each room of the assembly hall, Phuc Kien is definitely a historic sight you won’t want to skip.
 The lush greenery, quiet setting, and gentle aroma of burning incense make for a relaxing visit, and there are countless opportunities for interesting photos here as well.
 The assembly hall features an impressive alter room and you’ll find exquisite artwork and statues, many with an obvious nautical theme, throughout the whole complex.

 Old House of Tan Ky

 Because we wanted to see as many different types of places in the Ancient Town as we could on a single ticket, we included these two sights on our agenda.
 We enjoyed walking through the silent temple, admiring the water garden and bonsai trees, as well as the understated beauty of the pagoda.
-However, if you’re looking for the biggest and flashiest sights in Ancient Town, you might ought to look elsewhere.
+However, if you’re looking to visit the biggest or most ornate sights in Hoi An, you might ought to choose something else.

 Duc An House